barmaleii77-hub/PneumoStabSim-Professional/assets/hdr/README.md

 4. Let `normalizeHdrPath()` handle the rest automatically
 5. Commit the updated inventory table whenever new lighting profiles are added.

+## HDR dynamic range calibration

+- Bloom controls expose the HDR headroom directly inside the Effects tab.
+Use the `HDR Maximum (glowHDRMaximumValue)` slider to clamp peak energy between `0.0` and `10.0` (step `0.1`) and the `HDR Scale (glowHDRScale)` slider to rescale incoming radiance between `1.0` and `5.0` (step `0.1`).
+The Python panel serialises these values as `bloom_hdr_max` and `bloom_hdr_scale`, while `SceneEnvironmentController.qml` applies them to the Qt Quick 3D scene.
+- When QA captures regression screenshots, log `bloom.hdr_max` and `bloom.hdr_scale` events from `logs/graphics/session_*.jsonl` alongside the HDR filename.
+This ensures bloom behaviour can be reproduced even after the dynamic range sliders are retuned.

+## Texture persistence & recovery

+- HDR selections are persisted via the graphics settings payload.
+  `SettingsManager` normalises `ibl_source` paths before committing them to `config/app_settings.json`, so a valid relative path (`../hdr/*.hdr`) will be restored on the next launch even if the project moves to a different workspace.
+- The `EnvironmentTab` reads the stored value, checks it against the discovered HDR catalogue, and updates the UI status label.
+Missing files trigger the fallback workflow (`normalizeHdrPath` warning + FileCyclerWidget indicator) without clearing the persisted path, allowing texture packages to be restored later without losing user preferences.

 ## Verification tooling

 - Run `python tools/verify_hdr_assets.py --fetch-missing` to download the